ColinKennedy/nvim2/README_6.md

-- Make tmux scroll-up colors better
+- Fix the diagnostics that are occurring in-line.
+It doesn't go to the right.
+Annoying!
-Why is [p so slow?
+- Why is [p so slow?
 Fix!
 - Add lc / sc snippets back

 - Why is python cutting off the text at the end of the column?
 Fix!
  - /home/selecaoone/temp/most_repeated.py